BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 See the documentation on templates for more information on how they work and how you can create or customize your own.

-If you install the same templates into multiple containers,  then it makes sense to create a new release with the shared tools and libraries.
+If you install the same templates into multiple containers,  then it may make sense to create a new release with the shared tools and libraries.
 The way to do this is to create a basic container, install the required software and then create a tar extract (extemded-base.txz) of that entire container.
 That will be your new release.
 Put that tar extract in the
 cache directory /usr/local/bastille/cache, and the Bastille bootstrap command will find it.
 But Basille `does error checking on legal release names < https://github.com/BastilleBSD/bastille/blob/0ee17be875633da58ae2397aca77bc13b1213993/usr/local/share/bastille/bootstrap.sh#L475>`_, so you may have to first edit or disable that error checking code.
 Your mileage may vary.
 Please let us know what happens.

 Releases
 ========
+The bootstrap sub-command downloads releases.

 Example
 -------